nbrownie1990/nbrownie1990/README.md

 My next Steps:

  - Eat-Sleep-Code&Learn-Repeat (own projects, train with <a href="https://www.codewars.com/"> codewars</a>, watch tutorials without getting into tutorial-hell)
- - Get more practice in clean Coding & refactoring
+ - Get more practice in Clean Coding & Refactoring, working with Databases
- - Learn as much as i can about DevOps
+ - Learn as much as i can about DevOps (Best Practices, Testautomatisation, CI/CD-Pipelines, Container, Infrastructure as Code...)
- - CI/CD-Pipelines
  - ...

 ### On the "Next-to-learn-list":